Bundled Claude Code skills

 How skills are installed

-Click Install Ideafy Skills in the project settings modal.
-Under the hood this hits POST /api/projects/[id]/skills, which copies the three skill files into the project's .claude/skills/ directory.
+Enable the Ideafy MCP & Skills toggle in the project settings modal.
+This installs skills alongside the MCP server and hooks in one step — see MCP & Skills installation.
+Under the hood the toggle hits POST /api/projects/[id]/skills, which copies the three skill files into the project's .claude/skills/ directory (or ~/.codex/skills/, ~/.gemini/skills/ for those platforms).

 You can verify via GET /api/projects/[id]/skills, which returns { installed: boolean }.
 You can remove them via DELETE.